spotify/semantic-metrics/README.md

 Note that added custom percentiles will show up in the stat tag.

+### Histogram with ttl

+`HistogramWithTtl` changes the behavior of the default codahale histogram when update rate is low.
+If the update rate goes below a certain threshold for a certain time, all samples that have been received during that time are used instead of the random sample that is used in the default histogram implementation.
+When update rates are above the threshold, the default implementation is used.

+**What problem does it solve?**

+The default histogram implementation uses a random sampling algorithm with exponentially decaying probabilities over time.
+This works well if update rates are approximately 10 requests per second or above.
+When rates go below that, the metrics, especially p99 and above tends to flatline because the values are not replaced often enough.
+We solve this by using a different implementation whenever the update rate goes below 10 RPS.
+This gives much more dynamic percentile measurements during low update rates.
+When update rates go above the threshold we switch to the default implementation.

+This was authored by Johan Buratti.

 ## Timer
 A timer measures both the rate that a particular piece of code is called and the distribution of its duration.